 What’s this about?

-We must admit, the title of this post, Energy Bill Audit, sounds totally boring, but, this post will hopefully sow the seed for a process which, in these tightening economic times, will offer a chance to improve returns without a big spend.
-It’s about an audit you can perform as Property Managers, Facility Managers and Strata Managers to measure the economic value from your maintenance services providers and what you can do about it moving forward.
+We must admit, the title of this post, Energy Bill Audit, sounds totally boring, but this post will hopefully sow the seed for a process that, in these tightening economic times, will offer a chance to improve returns without a big spend.
+It’s about an audit you can perform as Property Managers, Facility Managers and Strata Managers to measure the economic value of your maintenance services providers and what you can do about it moving forward.

 A Quick outline of what to consider: